 Fixed or Variable Rate?

-EBS is offering home buyers 2% Back in Cash.
-That’s a nice 2% of the value of your mortgage if you are a first time buyer, mover, or switching your mortgage to EBS.
+EBS is offering home buyers up to 3% Back in Cash.
+That’s as much as 3% (2% upfront and 1% in 5 years) of the value of your new mortgage if you are a first time buyer, mover, or switching your mortgage to EBS.

 Your EBS Mortgage Master doesn’t like any messing or fussing, either.
-That’s why you get your EBS 2% Back in Cash mortgage offer straight into the current account used to pay your mortgage, using a SEPA direct debit, within 2 months of drawdown.
+That’s why you get your EBS 3% Back in Cash mortgage offer straight into the current account used to pay your mortgage, using a SEPA direct debit, 2% within 2 months of drawdown and 1% in 5 years subject to conditions of the mortgage.